aalex/autowriter/README.rst

 Écriture automate
 =================

-Art project by Alexandre Castonguay.
+Software for an art project by Alexandre Castonguay.